bobspirko.ca | Home | Canada Trips | US Trips | Hiking | Snowshoeing | MAP | About

 As we started back down, the weather quickly deteriorated.
 Snow pellets stung our faces, and then partway down Sinclair Trail, it began to rain.
 No matter, since there were few views.

-Even though we only ascended a couple of unnamed peaks, our GPSs indicated the SE4 was within a couple of metres in height of the impressive Mount Kindersley.
+Even though we only ascended a couple of unnamed peaks, our GPSs indicated SE4 was within a couple of metres in height of the impressive Mount Kindersley.

 GPX and KML Tracks